Radès: Bishopric

 During the Roman Empire the town was also the seat of an ancient Christian bishopric which survives today as a titular see of the Roman Catholic Church.

 Sports

-Despite its small population, the city is internationally known for its sports facilities.
-Radès hosted the 2015 FIBA Africa Championship, which was played in the 17,000-seat Salle Omnisport de Rades.
-The Tunisia national football team plays matches at the 65,000-capacity National Stadium of Rades.

-The city has an internationally recognized club team: Étoile Sportive de Radès.
+The Radès Sports City is one of the most modern sports cities in Africa, built to host the 2001 Mediterranean Games, At that time, it contained the Olympic Stadium, the athletics stadium and the Olympic swimming pool.
+The Olympic Stadium hosted the 2004 African Cup of Nations.